Transport enhancement from incoherent coupling between one-dimensional quantum conductors: Transport in weakly interacting incoherently coupled spin chains

 In the intermediate case, i.e. for a finite number of chains $\Lambda>2$, we use the TEBD method to obtain the NESS of the system.
 Characteristic results for the current and for the magnetisation profiles are shown in figure~\ref{D0_Lvar}.
 The same qualitative features of the cases $\Lambda=2$ and $\Lambda\to\infty$ are found, namely the spin current monotonically decreases with $\gamma$ and the magnetisation profile is almost linear in the bulk.
 In addition, for a fixed incoherent coupling, the current decreases with the number of chains, rapidly for small values of $\Lambda$ and very slowly for large values.
 An extrapolation of these results to the limit $\Lambda\to\infty$ agrees with the analytical approach for the self-coupled chain, as shown in figure~\ref{D0_Lvar}.

 Similarly to the cases of two and an infinite number of chains, the transport response induced by incoherent coupling on a system of several chains is characteristic of diffusive conductors.
-To see this explicitly, we observe that each chain satisfies the local diffusion equation~\eqref{diffusion_local}, with
+To see this explicitly, we observe that each chain satisfies the local diffusion equation~\eqref{diffusion_local}.

-the local magnetisation gradient.
 Since the spin current through each chain is site-dependent, we have verified that the ratio $\langle j_i^{(\lambda)}\rangle/\nabla\sigma_i^{z(\lambda)}$ (i.e. the conductivity) is homogeneous for each $\lambda$, so the diffusion equation~\eqref{diffusion_local} holds.
 In addition, similarly to the analytically-solvable cases, the conductivity of each chain decays monotonically with the incoherent coupling rate, with a behaviour very well described by a decay $\kappa^{(\lambda)}\propto1/\gamma$, as shown in figure \ref{Current_Dless1}.
 We also note that for $2<\lambda<\Lambda-1$ the conductivity is almost indistinguishable from that of $\lambda=2,\Lambda-1$, due to the weak effect of the boundary chains.

 Now we consider weak interactions $0<\Delta<1$.
 We find that the effect of incoherent interchain coupling on the system is very similar to that on non-interacting chains.
 Namely a finite incoherent coupling induces a transition from ballistic ($\gamma=0$) to diffusive ($\gamma>0$) behaviour.
 The magnetisation profiles become linear, and the spin current and the conductivities of each chain decrease monotonically with $\gamma$, the latter following a power law as shown in figure \ref{Current_Dless1}.
 The current also decreases with $\Lambda$, approaching a limiting value when $\Lambda\rightarrow\infty$.
 In figure \ref{Current_Dless1} it is also seen that for fixed values of $\Lambda$ and $\gamma$, the spin transport diminishes as $\Delta$ increases, a known result for single chains in the massless regime \cite{gobert2005real,znidaric2010dephasing}.